USGS-CMG/stglib/doc/config.rst

 - ``basefile``: the input filename without extension or data type.
 For example, if your exported text files are named ``055170_20190219_1547_burst.txt``, ``055170_20190219_1547_data.txt``, etc., ``basefile`` will be ``055170_20190219_1547``.
 - ``diwasp``: processing type for pyDIWASP wave processing; option(s) for RBR pressure loggers is 'pres'
-- ``filtered_wl``: "true" to turn on filtered water level variable (4th order lowpass butterworth filter with 6 min cutoff)
+- ``filtered_wl``: "true" to turn on filtered water level variable (4th order lowpass Butterworth filter with 6 min cutoff)
 - ``spec_nsegs``: specify number of segments to use for windowing of wave burst data for creating energy spectra
 - ``wave_interval``: interval in seconds for calculating wave bursts from continuous data
 - ``wave_start_time``: start datetime for first wave burst (e.g. "2021-03-10 16:00:00")